MTSU

 Dr. Irina Perevalova

 Taking a suggestion from the public, MTSU Department of Physics and Astronomy instructor Irina Perevalova will discuss “Fermi paradox” in leading the next Star Party starting at 6:30 p.m.
 Friday, Nov.
-1, Wiser-Patten Science Hall Room 102.
+1, in Wiser-Patten Science Hall Room 102.

 Fermi paradox is the discrepancy between the lack of conclusive evidence of advanced extraterrestrial life and the apparently high likelihood of its existence, according to Wikipedia.